High-dimensional estimation of quadratic variation based on penalized realized variance: Empirical application

 In Figure \ref{figure:scree}, we depict the factor structure in the time series of RV.
 In Panel A, we compute on a daily basis the proportion of the total variance (i.e., trace) explained by each eigenvalue, whereas Panel B reports the sample average of this statistic.
 As consistent with \citet*{ait-sahalia-xiu:19b}, we observe a pronounced dynamic evolution in the contribution of each eigenvalue to RV with notably changes corresponding to times of severe distress in financial markets.
 The first factor captures the vast majority of aggregate return variation (about 35\% on average).
 It is followed by a few smaller---but still important---factors accountable for an incremental 25\% -- 30\% of the total variance, whereas the last 25 or so eigenvalues are relatively small.

 Next, we turn our attention to the PRV estimator.
-To select the shrinkage parameter $\lambda$, we again follow the i.i.d. bootstrap procedure.
-The relative frequency histogram of the associated rank of the PRV is reported in Panel A of Figure \ref{figure:rank}, whereas Panel B reports a three-month (90-day) moving average of the rank.
-The vast majority (more than 95\%) of the daily rank estimates are between one and three, which is consistent with a standard Fama--French three-factor interpretation of the data.
-There are relatively few rank estimates at four and five, and it never exceeds six (with less than a handful of the latter).
+To select the shrinkage parameter $\lambda$, we follow the subsampling implementation from the simulation section.
+The relative frequency histogram of the rank of the PRV is reported in Panel A of Figure \ref{figure:rank}, whereas Panel B reports a three-month (90-day) moving average of the rank.
+The vast majority (around 95\%) of the daily rank estimates are between one and three, which is consistent with a standard Fama--French three-factor interpretation of the data.
+There are relatively few rank estimates at four, and it never exceeds five (with about a dozen of the latter).
 In Panel B, we observe the rank varies over time in an intuitive fashion, often dropping close to a single-factor representation during times of crisis, where correlations tend to rise.
 As a comparison, we compute the effective rank of the RV (cf. \eqref{effectiveRank}), which does not depend on a shrinkage parameter.
 There is a high association between the series, which is consistent with a soft-thresholding that eliminates smaller eigenvalues of the RV.